fbpx

 Check your credit history

 Checking your credit history helps you understand your borrowing power before a lender makes any sort of judgment.
 If your credit history has mistakes or defaults that aren’t your fault, you can use this opportunity to correct them.
-It could save you thousands in interest.
+It could save you plenty of money in interest.

 Payslips and employment information